 Traditional Meals Outside of Petra

+The restaurants on the side of the road leading to Petra are small, but that makes them even more inviting.
 I tried mansaf for the first time there, the national dish of Jordan.
-We sat by the window, people watching and talking with the waiter.
+We sat by the window, watching people and chatting with the waiter.

-With our American sense of time, we were hoping to eat quickly to get a full day of hiking in.
+With our American sense of time, we hoped to eat quickly and get a full day of hiking in.
 But the waiters told us to take it easy.
 Relax, have some tea.
+We politely declined, and they said to come back later.
+The tea would be waiting for us.

-Everyone wants to connect, from the schoolgirls to the taxi drivers and the men selling spices on the street.
+It's hard to miss local dining experiences in Jordan.
+Everyone wants to connect, from schoolgirls to taxi drivers and men selling spices on the street.
 Sharing a meal is the perfect way to do just that.